 There is one serious drawback to the place – it’s a total logistic disaster.
 It’s one of those places where design comes before customer experience.

-Checking out in the morning was a complete nightmare as everyone was leaving at around the same time.
+Checking out in the morning was a complete nightmare too because everyone was leaving at around the same time.
 We ended up waiting for almost an hour for a car to pick up our baggage.
-I will spare you more details, but if you want to keep your sanity and good mood, you better stay somewhere else.
+I will spare you more details, but if you want to keep your sanity and good mood, this is really not the best place to stay in Etosha.

 Our experience at the Dolomite Camp was not the best one, and based on it, I would not recommend staying there.